asierabreu/spark-course/README.md

 * **provision** : holds the bash provisioning scripts for the Virtual Machine
 * **scripts** : useful scripts

-## Software Setup
+## Software Installation

-For the course hands-on sessions we will use a virtual machine that has all required software pre-installed.
+For the course hands-on sessions we will use a virtual cluster that contains 4 Virtual Machines (VM) : 1 driver , 1 master and 2 slave machines.
-In order to setup that VM you will first need to install the following software :
+In order to setup that cluster you will first need to install the following software :

 1. Install VirtualBox manager : [link](https://www.virtualbox.org/)
 2. Install Vagrant : [link](https://www.vagrantup.com/downloads.html)
 3. Install Git : [link](https://git-scm.com/downloads)
 4. **Only Windows** : Install Putty : [link](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

+## Virtual Cluster Start-up

-5. Checkout the git repository to your computer:
+1. Checkout the git repository to your computer:

 ```
 git clone https://github.com/bla/spark-course
 ```

-**Note :** The previous steps [1-5] are only necessary to setup once.
-Further hands-on session will use the existing virtual machine downloaded to your computer.

-5. Boot-up the Virtual Machine.
-The first time VM will be provisioned with software which may take up to 15 min.
+2. Boot-up the Virtual Cluster.
+The first time each VM will be provisioned with software which may take up to 15 min.
 When completed connect to it via ssh :
 ```
 cd spark-course
-vagrant up # *now wait for machine to be provisioned*
+vagrant up # *now wait for cluster to be created and provisioned (15 min)*
-vagrant ssh
+vagrant ssh driver
 source /spark-course/scripts/bash_setup.sh
 ```